Writing life sketches and/or interviews that focus on well-known poets, philosophers, and others remains part of my writing toolkit.

 The Holy Science demonstrates, by explanation of parallel passages from the Hindu and Christian scriptures, the essential unity of the great religious teachings of East and West.
 With incomparable wisdom and discernment, Sri Yukteswar explains the universal evolution of consciousness, energy, and matter — the entire spectrum of experiences that we call “life.”

 The following excerpt, from the foreword to The Holy Science, offers direction for navigating the wisdom elucidated in the writings of saints and sages, including Sri Yukteswar’s The Holy Science:

 Prophets of all lands and ages have succeeded in their God-quest.
 Entering a state of true illumination, nirbikalpa samadhi, these saints have realized the Supreme Reality behind all names and forms.
 Their wisdom and spiritual council have become the scriptures of the world.
 These, although outwardly differing by reason of the variegated cloaks of words, are all expressions — some open and clear, others hidden or symbolic — of the same basic truths of Spirit.

-Because all scripture or spiritual explanation must employ figurative language such metaphor, image, and symbol, spiritual writings require a special, close reading just as ordinary poetry does.
+Because all scripture and spiritual explanation must employ figurative language such metaphor, image, and symbol because of the ineffable subjects they address, spiritual writings require a special, close reading just as ordinary poetry does.
 One does not read a poem with the same speed and purpose that one reads a piece of prose.
 A poem and a scripture must be lingered over in order to fathom the depths of the wisdom carried in the text.
-Both poetry and spiritual writings address experiential issues that are ultimately ineffable—things that no tongue can tell—but, ironically, must be told nevertheless.
+Both poetry and spiritual writings address experiential issues that are ultimately not amenable to language—but, ironically, must be told nevertheless.